 The information on this page is updated as new research is published.
-This page was last updated 20.2.2020
+This page was last updated on 20 February 2020.

-The current focus for hygiene research is on the healthcare environment, including personnel, and how it contributes to the transmission of Healthcare Acquired Infections (HAI), a common and mostly preventable patient safety issue.
-This is due to a pattern of findings within the research that highlight that:
+The current focus for hygiene research is on the healthcare environment, including personnel, and how it contributes to the transmission of healthcare-acquired infections (HAIs), a common and mostly preventable patient safety issue.
+This is due to a pattern of findings within the research that highlight:

 Although it is not yet established how clean surfaces must be in order to prevent the transmission of HAIs1, preliminary research has investigated the levels of contamination and whether implementing various interventions may contribute to a reduction in colony counts after certain time periods.

 The most common interventions have been education, monitoring and cleaning intensity.
-One study found that it would take one additional full time staff member whose role solely focused on high touch surfaces to significantly reduce the rates of MRSA in the hospital setting1.
+One study found that it would take one additional full-time staff member whose role solely focused on high-touch surfaces to significantly reduce the rates of MRSA in a hospital setting1.

-Whilst research in the area of environmental contamination is relatively new, data has been collated to demonstrate the level of contamination, particularly within hospital settings.
-Schabrun (2006)2 reports that over 70% of equipment is contaminated whilst Dancer (2014)3 found that screening confirms repeated contamination of items, equipment, and general sites in bed spaces and rooms of infected patients and often throughout multiple clinical areas in a health care institution.
+While research in the area of environmental contamination is relatively new, data has been collated to demonstrate the level of contamination, particularly within hospital settings.
+Schabrun (2006)2 reports that over 70% of equipment is contaminated while Dancer (2014)3 found that screening confirms repeated contamination of items, equipment, and general sites in bed spaces and rooms of infected patients and often throughout multiple clinical areas in a healthcare institution.

 In terms of effective cleaning measures, 70% alcohol was found to be the most effective agent with up to 80% reduction of contamination2.
 However, it is unknown how this agent will affect the quality of the equipment and fabrics in the long term.
 Another major drawback in the use of these cleaning agents, is the gap between the recommended instructions and real life application and use.
 Adherence to correct cleaning protocol is not closely monitored, and many infection prevention institutions provide ‘guidelines’ to ensure adherence which primarily use a subjective visibility scale to determine cleanliness.
 Additionally, it has been established that some illness causing bacteria persist despite more than one cycle of cleaning using hospital grade disinfectant9; 27% of rooms remained contaminated with MRSA following 4 rounds of bleach disinfection.
 Similarly, 43% of surfaces were contaminated with norovirus RNA after 1 round of bleach disinfection, and 16% of surfaces were contaminated after 2 rounds of bleach disinfection8.